Not Just Living Longer, But Living Better

 What Can We Do About Aging?

-And when the end comes, it won’t arrive in the form of years of invalidity, living in a nursing home or a stay in the hospital connected to all kinds of tubes and wires.
+And when the end comes, it won’t arrive after years of invalidity, living in a nursing home or a long stay in the hospital connected to all kinds of tubes and wires.
 If we are lucky, it will come swiftly and if we are really lucky, it will arrive as we are doing one of the things we love doing the most.

 There are no guarantees in life.
 We may do all the right things and still get lung cancer, some infectious disease, or maybe we just step off the curb at the wrong time.
-But there are quite a few things that we can do that will heavily skew the odds of a longer more vibrant future in our favor, or at least give us a more adventurous present.
+But there are quite a few things that we can do that will heavily skew the odds of a longer more vibrant future in our favor, or at at the very least, give us a more adventurous present.

 Getting Our Heads Into It

-Start by taking the oath - “I will never utter the words - I’m too old to do that.”
+Start by making a pledge - “I will never utter the words - I’m too old to do that.”
 Our bodies will determine when we're too old to do something, not our minds.

 “When we say we’re getting too old to do something, that’s when we are.”